dbist/cockroach-docker/cockroach-gssapi-django/README.md

 * `lb` - HAProxy acting as load balancer
 * `roach-cert` - Holds certificates as volume mounts
 * `kdc` - MIT Kerberos realm
-* `client` - postgres-sql client node as CockroachDB < 20.2.alpha3 does not support GSSAPI
+* `web` - django server

 ## Getting started
 >If you are using Google Chrome as your browser, you may want to navigate here `chrome://flags/#allow-insecure-localhost` and set this flag to `Enabled`.

-1) `docker-compose run web django-admin startproject composeexample .`
+1) `docker-compose run web django-admin startproject composeexample .` you can also generate project structure with `django-admin startproject projectname .` using locally installed django package and not rely on docker.

 ```bash
 14:32 $ docker-compose run web django-admin startproject composeexample .